edenwaith/qt-agi-studio/README.md

 Availability
 ============

+QT AGI Studio is available at [http://agistudio.sourceforge.net/](http://agistudio.sourceforge.net/)
-QT AGI Studio is available at http://agistudio.sourceforge.net/ The project is licensed under the GPL, GNU General Public License.
+The Macintosh version of QT AGI Studio is available at [https://github.com/edenwaith/qt-agi-studio](https://github.com/edenwaith/qt-agi-studio)
+The project is licensed under the GPL, GNU General Public License.
 See COPYING for details.